 Founded in 1789, Georgetown College is the oldest school at Georgetown University; with more than 3,500 students, it is the university’s largest undergraduate school.
 But what truly defines the College is not just its age or its size, but the central role it plays in Georgetown’s world-renowned liberal arts and sciences curricula.

-Since its founding, Georgetown University has prided itself on a deep and abiding commitment to undergraduate liberal arts education.
+Georgetown University has prided itself on a deep and abiding commitment to undergraduate liberal arts education.
 In keeping with Jesuit educational tradition, we endeavor to provide each student who passes through the front gates with a comprehensive education in arts, sciences, critical thinking, and the expression of complex ideas.

 Beyond the core curriculum, students who choose the College as their academic home will find the broadest spectrum of academic disciplines the university has to offer.
 Students may explore classes in any of our 26 academic departments and 11 interdisciplinary programs.
 When it comes time to choose a specialty, students forge their own academic path from among our 44 majors, 48 minors and seven certificates.